-Abstract A notorious class of concurrency bugs is the race condition on correlated variables which makes up about 30% of all concurrency non-deadlock bugs.
+Abstract A notorious class of concurrency bugs are race condition related to correlated variables, which make up about 30% of all non-deadlock concurrency bugs.
 A solution to prevent this problem is the automatic generation of parallel unit tests.
 This paper presents an approach to generate parallel unit tests for variable correlations in multithreaded code.
 We introduce a hybrid approach for identifying correlated variables.
 Furthermore, we estimate the number of potentially violated correlations for methods executed in parallel.
-In this way we are capable of creating unit tests which are suited for race detectors considering correlated variables.
-We were able to identify more than 85% of all race conditions on correlated variables of 8 applications by applying our parallel unit tests.
-At the same time, we reduced the number of generated unit tests by up to 50% while maintaining the same precision and accuracy in terms of race detection.
+In this way, we are capable of creating unit tests that are suited for race detectors considering correlated variables.
+We were able to identify more than 85% of all race conditions on correlated variables in eight applications after applying our parallel unit tests.
+At the same time, we reduced the number of unnecessary generated unit tests.
+In comparison to a test generator unaware of variable correlations, redundant unit tests are reduced by up to 50%, while maintaining the same precision and accuracy in terms of the number of detected races.